 You can learn more about tree trimming at treeserviceremoval.com

 What do you think?

-Am I wasting my time – or is my hard work in making it as difficult for squirrels to jump from trees in our yard directly onto our rooftop actually a big reason that, knock on wood, we haven’t had a squirrel chew into our home solar system yet?
+Is my hard work in making it as difficult for squirrels to jump from trees in our yard directly onto our rooftop actually a big reason that, knock on wood, we haven’t had a squirrel chew into our home solar system yet?